-and Technology Committee of Britain's House of Commons issued a report endorsing open access to research results by proposing to require authors to deposit their published papers in online archives and journals using an author pays model and eliminating subscription fees.
-It also recommended that government agencies mandate that government-funded researchers put their articles into the archives179 and that the government pay some publishing fees.180 In November 2004 the U.K. government (the Department of Trade and Industry) rejected the proposal, maintaining there is no indication that access to scientific journals is impeded under current publishing methods, and that according to the government, "the true costs of open-access publishing are still not clear ..."181 and "it is 'not obvious ... that the 'author pays' business model would give better value for money than the current one'"182 Subsequently, in June 2005, the United Kingdom Research Councils (RCUK),183 the main British supporter of publicly funded research, "which distribute[s] most government science funding,"184 issued for comment a draft policy which mandates researchers it funds to archive their journal articles and conference papers "in a free public archive 'at the earliest opportunity, wherever possible at or around the time of publication."
-"185 But the rules may allow publishers to continue to embargo archiving articles until many months after publication, since the council says "its mandate is 'subject to copyright and licensing arrangements' that can restrict what authors do."186 Costs of publishing in "author pays" journals would be covered by the Research Councils' funding grant "subject to justification of cost-effectiveness."187
+As noted above, there has been considerable governmental and nongovernmental activity to promote open access publishing in the United Kingdom.
+Some scientific and medical researchers in Britain took steps to make research results freely available via the British open access publisher, BioMedCentral.200 Subsequently, in 2004, the Science and Technology Committee of Britain's House of Commons issued a report endorsing open access to research results by proposing to require authors to deposit their published papers in online archives and journals using an author pays model and eliminating subscription fees.
+It also recommended that government agencies mandate that government-funded researchers put their articles into the archives201 and that the government pay some publishing fees.202 In November 2004 the U.K. government (the Department of Trade and Industry) rejected the proposal, maintaining there is no indication that access to scientific journals is impeded under current publishing methods, and that according to the government, "the true costs of open-access publishing are still not clear ..."203 and "it is 'not obvious ... that the 'author pays' business model would give better value for money than the current one...."204 In June 2005, the United Kingdom Research Councils (RCUK),205 the main British supporter of publicly funded research, "which distribute[s] most government science funding,"206 issued for comment a draft policy which mandates researchers it funds to archive their journal articles and conference papers "in a free public archive 'at the earliest opportunity, wherever possible at or around the time of publication."207 But the rules may allow publishers to continue to embargo archiving articles until many months after publication, since the council says "its mandate is 'subject to copyright and licensing arrangements' that can restrict what authors do."208 Costs of publishing in "author pays" journals would be covered by the Research Councils' funding grant "subject to justification of cost-effectiveness."209 The British government said it would review its policy options on this issue taking into consideration the draft RCUK policy and any changes to it, as well as other information.210 The executive board of the RCUK issued a